 The Robert L. Doan Honors Program offers selected law graduates and law students the unique opportunity to practice in litigation and transactional areas, and to work on a variety of important projects under the direction of seasoned attorneys.
-The types of assignments will vary, depending on the business needs of the Law Department.
-In the past few years, the majority of assignments has been CPLR Article 78 proceedings to defend NYCHA’s determinations to terminate tenancies.
-Other litigation assignments include engaging in motion practice, handling administrative hearings concerning tenancy and employee disciplinary issues, responding to discrimination investigations, and researching housing and employment policies.
+The types of assignments will vary depending on the business needs of the Law Department.
+Litigation assignments include engaging in motion practice, CPLR Article 78 proceedings to defend NYCHA’s determinations to terminate tenancies, handling administrative hearings concerning tenancy and employee disciplinary issues, responding to discrimination investigations, and researching housing and employment policies.
 The Honors Program also exposes law graduates and students to contracts and real estate law.

 Working in a very collegial and supportive work environment, both law graduates and student interns will be expected to manage their own matters and will have the opportunity to hone their drafting, research, communication and analytical skills.
 With a professional and administrative support staff of approximately 170, the Law Department provides virtually all legal services required by NYCHA in the accomplishment of its mission.
 The Department has discrete units that handle appeals, contracts and corporate affairs, commercial litigation, discrimination complaints, employee discipline cases, landlord/tenant cases, public information requests, real estate and development matters, administrative tenant hearings, and tort cases, and has specialists in labor and employment law and health, safety and environmental affairs.

-Students interested in applying for the 2014 summer internship or post-graduate Honors Programs who are encouraged to apply via the NYU Public Interest Legal Career Fair, which is held annually in February.
-Those unable to attend the NYU Public Interest Legal Career Fair may apply by submitting a cover letter, indicating the program for which they are applying and explaining their interest, together with a resume, two writing samples and a current law school transcript to:
+Students interested in applying for the 2015 summer internship or post-graduate Honors Programs are encouraged to apply via their Law School’s on campus recruiting system or the NYU Public Interest Legal Career Fair, which is held annually in February.
+Students may also apply by submitting a cover letter, indicating the program for which they are applying and explaining their interest, together with a resume, two writing samples and a current law school transcript to:

-Benjamin Savitsky, Esq.
-Coordinator of the Robert L. Doan Honors Program 250 Broadway, 9th Floor New York, NY 10007
+Lauren Esposito, Esq. and Laura Bellrose, Esq.
+Co-Coordinators of the Robert L. Doan Honors Program 250 Broadway, 9th Floor New York, NY 10007